srtee/lammps-USER-CONP2/README.md

     conq can be derived from the latest conp/v2+ class

-conp/v3 -- uses LAMMPS utilities to manage these per-atom arrays:
+conp/v3 -- uses LAMMPS utilities to manage per-atom arrays for more optimization

     -- int* i2eleall: -1 if not electrode atom, else "eleall" numbering from v0
     -- double* arrelesetq: 0 if not electrode atom, else "elesetq" holding q_c from v2

-    v0-2 b is allgathered, inside b_comm() routine in v2, and every proc simultaneously solves inv_A.b for the full b-vector.
-    in v3, for inv solving, b_comm() keeps only local elements of the b-vector (while ordering them in bbb_all -- which we can do since i2eleall is known to all procs)
+    in v0-2 b is allgathered, inside b_comm() routine in v2, and every proc simultaneously solves inv_A.b for the full b-vector. in v3, for inv solving, b_comm() keeps only local elements of the b-vector (while ordering them in bbb_all -- which we can do since i2eleall is known to all procs)